Actionable and Interpretable Fault Localization for Recurring Failures in Online Service Systems: Experiments

 \subsubsection{Overall Performance}

 \begingroup \endgroup

 In \cref{tbl:performance-comparison}, we present the fault localization results.
 We repeat each experiment ten times due to the stochastic training and present the average results.
-On every dataset, \ours{} outperforms the five baselines with respect to all the metrics.
-Specifically speaking, the MAR of \ours{} achieves 1.66$\sim$5.03 and outperforms the baselines by 51.51\%$\sim$99.41\% on all datasets; and the $A@5$ of \ours{} achieves 79.41\%$\sim$96.32\% and outperforms others by 21.61\%$\sim$6401.43\%.
+The MAR of \ours{} achieves 1.66$\sim$5.03 and outperforms the baselines by 11.84\%$\sim$99.41\% on all datasets.
 On \ds{B} and \ds{D}, all methods generally perform worse because there are many more candidate failure units (see \cref{tbl:dataset}).
 For statistical analysis, we calculate the effect size (Cohen's d \cite{cohen1988spa}) and conduct $t$-test between the MARs of \ours{} and the baselines.
-As shown in \cref{tbl:performance-comparison}, the improvement over the baselines is huge and significant ($p < 0.05$).
+As shown in \cref{tbl:performance-comparison}, the improvement over the baselines is huge and significant ($p {<} 0.05$).
+By further calculation, the MAR of \ours{} achieves 2.82 on average and outperforms the baselines by 54.52\%$\sim$97.92\%.
+In conclusion, \ours{} achieves good performance and significantly outperforms the baselines.

 JSS'20 and iSQUAD perform poorly for two reasons.
 First, they do not utilize historical failures until taking the ground truths of the found similar historical failures.
 Although carefully designed, their critical intermediate steps (e.g., anomaly detection methods and similarity functions) are completely unsupervised.
 Thus, they can be confused by irrelevant abnormal changes in other metrics, which are caused by noises or fluctuation, especially when the number of metrics or failure units is large.
 In contrast, \ours{} learns to focus on important metric patterns from historical failures.
 Second, JSS'20 and iSQUAD localize faulty failure units by taking the ground truths of similar failures.
 However, there may not be a historical failure having the same faulty failure unit as the incoming failure, especially when there are lots of failure units.
 In such cases, the faulty failure units' ranks are half of the number of failure units.